 - 8.1.
-Buildings selected by the 354th CES HVAC Shop shall have Delta Direct Digital Control (DDC) systems, which communicate directly with the proprietary front end program located in the HVAC Shop as part of an overall system.
+Buildings selected by the 354th CES HVAC Shop shall have Direct Digital Control (DDC) systems, which communicate directly and function with the software tools of the proprietary Orcaview front end program.
 All major components and functions will be monitored and controlled by this system and the contractor shall provide communications, programming, including connection to the Orcaview front end program, and graphics development consistent with existing appearance and function.
-Entering and leaving fluid and air temperatures on each coil and heat exchanger, occupied space, outside air, return air, mixed air, discharge air, equipment run status, associated alarms, and controller outputs shall be covered by DDC systems.
-DDC controls shall be installed by a qualified, licensed, dealer of the above brand. - 8.2.
+Entering and leaving fluid on each heat exchanger, and air temperatures on occupied spaces, outside air, return air, mixed air, discharge air, equipment run status, associated alarms, and controller outputs shall be covered by DDC systems. - 8.2.
 Buildings which do not utilize DDC (determined by HVAC Shop) will have electronic controls.